bkloppenborg/simtoi/README.md

-simtoi
+SIMTOI
 ======

-The SImulation and Modeling Tool for Optical Interferometry
+The SImulation and Modeling Tool for Optical Interferometry (SIMTOI) is an open source (GPL v3) software package for simulating and modeling optical interferometric observations of complex astrophysical sources that are not easily described by analytic expressions.

 # 1. Installing prerequisites